TeamRizu/outfox-wiki/content/dev/editor/2-Adding-Notes.md

 ---
-Title:Adding/Manipulating notes
+title: Adding/Manipulating notes
 ---

-Â<!-- TODO: Add images demonstrating each note type. -->
+ï¿½<!-- TODO: Add images demonstrating each note type. -->

 In the editor, you can add notes by using the 1-0 keys on the keyboard, which correspond to the column on the current mode you're in.